haeriamin/Subspace-Graph-Physics/README.md

 * The rollout runtime is under 1 sec/sec, and the training runtime is 60 global-step/sec (on NVIDIA RTX 3080).

-* The particle positions and velocities, and rigid body interaction forces are compared above.
+* The particle positions and velocities, and rigid body interaction forces are compared in the video above.

 # Install and Run Demo